 4. Samples were etched with 20% HF acid for 10 seconds to expose grain boundaries;

 5. Gold coating was done on polished and etched samples using gold sputter coater for 3 minutes.

-A Philips XL-30 Scanning Electron Microscope was used for obtaining the pictures.
-The most significant pictures (good as well as bad examples) are shown in Fig, 3 and 4.
-Fig. 3 shows examples of porosity and microdefects.
-Fig. 4 shows structural phases in porcelain.
+A Philips XL-30 SEM was used to obtain images, the most significant of which examples (good as well as bad) are shown in Figs. 3 and 4.
+Fig. 3 shows examples of porosity and microdefects and Fig. 4 shows structural phases in porcelain.
 Table 3 refers to these figures.

-This research has demonstrated that there can be quite significant variations in the microstructure of porcelain suspension insulators.
-Other factors that determine performance in service are cement composition and operating conditions including: line voltage, position of the unit in the string and lightning severity.
-Existing standards for porcelain insulators help to specify minimum requirements.
-However, tighter specifications are probably desirable to ensure high reliability and long life of insulators on EHV and UHV transmission lines.
-The tests referred to in this article can be performed fairly quickly and therefore could be used as the basis for an upgraded technical specification.
+This research demonstrated that there can be significant variations in the microstructure of porcelain suspension insulators.
+Other factors that determine performance in service are cement composition and operating conditions including line voltage, position of the unit in the string and lightning severity.
+Existing standards for porcelain insulators help to specify minimum requirements but tighter specifications are desirable to ensure high reliability and long life of insulators, especially on EHV and UHV transmission lines.